rdkcentral/rdkservices/docs/api/WebKitBrowserPlugin.md

 }
 ```

-<a name="Notifications"></a>
+<a name="head.Notifications"></a>
 # Notifications

 Notifications are autonomous events, triggered by the internals of the implementation, and broadcasted via JSON-RPC to all registered observers.
-Refer to [[Thunder](#Thunder)] for information on how to register for a notification.
+Refer to [[Thunder](#ref.Thunder)] for information on how to register for a notification.

 The following events are provided by the WebKitBrowser plugin: